This Film Is Not Yet Rated: MPAA rating board

 According to the investigation depicted in the film, the following people were, as of 2006, members of the MPAA rating board, also known as CARA (Classification and Rating Administration).
-(Included is the personal information the film revealed about them, such as their age, the age of their children, and how long they had been on the board.
-These details were significant in the context of the film's critique of the MPAA ratings process, as the MPAA had said (according to the film) that the review board was composed of average American parents, with children between the ages of 5 and 17, who serve on the board for fewer than seven years.):
+Included is the personal information the film revealed about them, such as their age, the age of their children, and how long they had been on the board.
+These details were significant in the context of the film's critique of the MPAA ratings process, as the MPAA had said (according to the film) that the review board was composed of average American parents, with children and teenagers between the ages of 5 and 17, who serve on the board for less than seven years.